H3llKa1ser/IT-and-Security-101/Security Principles/Risk Management Terminology.md

 ### Threat: Something or someone that aims to exploit a vulnerability to thwart protection efforts

 ### Risk: The intersection of these 3 terms

+### Likelihood/Probability: Likelihood of occurence is a weighted factor based on a subjective analysis of the probability that a given threat or set of threats is capable of exploiting a given vulnerability or set of vulnerabilities.